mathieu-clement/cs560-restaurants/README.md

     pip3 install distance

 It is used to perform fuzzy matching of strings, e.g. by using the Levenshtein edit distance algorithm.

+Install the geojson Python library from PyPI:

+    pip3 install geojson

 Get an API KEY from Yelp, and save it to a file named `.YELP_API_KEY`.
 Then fetch data from Yelp using `fetch.py`, which yields the file `yelp.json`, and combine it with the SF Health Score department database using `combine.py`, which produces `combined.json`.